top of page

 Vision

-To study a classical language is to borrow a new pair or eyes; from the comfort of our classroom or home, we step into another time and place, gaining a critical awareness of our present way of being and revealing hidden boundaries or unexpected possibilities.
-In our classes, I strive to blend the study of the Sanskrit language with a non-sectarian, academically rigorous exploration of classical South Asian culture, including its various outlooks on existence.
+To study a classical language is also a way of cultivating a new vantage point on our lives: stepping into another time and place, we gain a keener awareness of how we live now, uncovering hidden boundaries and unexpected possibilities.
+In our classes, I strive to blend the study of the Sanskrit language with a humanistic, non-sectarian exploration of classical South Asian culture, including its various outlooks on existence.

 Bringing Sanskrit to Life

 Though it may seem that way to us at first, languages—even ancient Indo-European languages—are not simply grammatical puzzles to be deciphered through dry linguistic analysis.
-I believe that, with the proper encouragement, students can start developing an intuitive feel for classical languages like Sanskrit.
+With the proper encouragement, students can start developing an intuitive feel for classical languages like Sanskrit.
 To achieve this, I place a strong emphasis on reading texts aloud and on the memorization and recitation of Sanskrit verses—especially subhāṣita-s (versified maxims)—to help students internalize the language’s rhythm and syntax.

-The limit placed on the number of students in each class is intended to foster active student engagement; before receiving feedback from the teacher, participants consistently have the opportunity to practice reading or reciting texts and share their understanding or translation.
+This approach is supported by the way classes are organized.
+The limit placed on the number of students in each class is intended to foster active student engagement: before receiving feedback from the teacher, participants consistently have the opportunity to practice reading or reciting texts and share their understanding or translation.
 Most importantly, I aim to create a relaxed and welcoming environment in which we can enjoy the learning process rather than rush toward quick results.

 anantapāraṃ kila śabdaśāstraṃ svalpaṃ tathāyur bahavaś ca vighnāḥ |